CLEVERHome Storage

 3. Badger Basket Toy Box Bench

-The Check Price handles two problems at once: where to put the toys and where to put the kid.
+The Compare Options handles two problems at once: where to put the toys and where to put the kid.
 The flip-top lid opens to reveal 4.5 cubic feet of storage -- enough for a solid collection of dress-up clothes, stuffed animals, or board games.
 When closed, it doubles as a bench seat that supports up to 175 pounds.

 The safety-hinged lid is the standout detail here.
 It stays open at any angle and closes slowly, which prevents the slammed-finger incidents that older toy chest designs were notorious for.
 The front panel has a ventilation slot that also works as a finger grip for opening.